 (SOUNDBITE OF PHONE RINGING)

-GRAMMER: (As Frasier) Oh, will you be a sweetie, make me some coffee?
+SMART: (As Lana) Oh, will you be a sweetie and make me some coffee?

 GRAMMER: (As Frasier) OK.

-SMART: (As Lana) Well, you know, that mess better be cleaned up by the time I get home.
-Both of you.
+SMART: (As Lana) You know, that mess better be cleaned up by the time I get home - both of you.
 Put your brother on.
 Put your brother on.
 Put your brother on the phone.

 SMART: (As Lana) Oh, this is nice.